M-arcus/cloudron-docs/docs/knowledge-base/certificates.md

 ## Automatic renewal of Let's Encrypt certificates

 Cloudron attempts to start renewing certificates automatically about 1 month before expiry of the certificate.
-If it fails to renew, it will send an email to the Cloudron administrators.
+If it fails to renew, it will send a notification email to the Cloudron administrators.
 If the Cloudron admin does not take any action (after getting reminded 30 times), Cloudron will start using fallback certificates for the app.